 For Unitarian Universalists, social justice means taking action.
 Our Social Justice Committee participates in an array of social action programs in order to lift up and contribute to our communities, locally, nationally and internationally.
 We work for change from the ground up and we work to balance the scales of justice.

-We welcome more participants to continue to move the ball forward and we celebrate new initiatives!
+We welcome more participants to continue to move forward and we celebrate new initiatives!

 The Social Justice Committee meets the 2nd Sunday of the month at 11:30am, in the Library.
 We meet to plan and touch base with the leaders of our current projects.
 All are welcome to attend.

 Peg Dobrinska, Chair firstname.lastname@example.org